Using Minimalism as a Tool Not a Way of Life

 If you’re ready for more and feeling incredible, increase your use of minimalism in your training.
 It may not be necessary to increase your barefoot running, but if you’re enjoying it then why not?

 Start doing one workout per week in flats, or spikes if you use a track.
-Try using the lighter shoes for the second half of the workout then progress to wearing them for the entire thing.
+Try using minimalist shoes for the second half of the workout then progress to wearing them for the entire thing.
 This will put a lot of stress on your lower legs, so be careful.
 Only wear spikes or flats if you’ve been doing barefoot strides for at least a month and spend a good chunk of time barefoot in your house.

 You can also take off your shoes for the last 5-10 minutes of your easy runs.
 Start at just a few minutes and progress to a mile or two.
 You will run slower when barefoot.
 Don’t worry about it.
 Remember the basics: land on your mid-foot, take at least 170-180 steps per minute, and keep your back tall and hips pointing forward.
 Running barefoot for 1-2 miles at a time is very advanced so don’t attempt this without a few months of preparation.